-The two most revenue-generating days in ecommerce are quickly approaching, and retailers should be doing everything in their power to ensure that their website will provide visitors with an exceptional user experience this Black Friday and Cyber Monday.
+The two most revenue-generating days in ecommerce are quickly approaching, and retailers should be doing everything in their power to ensure that their website will provide visitors with an exceptional user experience this Black Friday, Cyber Monday.

 That might sound intimidating and complex, given all the possibilities, but it really isn’t.

-It’s definitely not the sexiest of tools (shout out to the hero images), but it can do amazing things if properly utilized.
+It’s definitely not the sexiest of tools, but on-site search can do amazing things if properly utilized.

 Consider these on-site search statistics:

 - 80% of consumers will abandon a site after a poor search experience.

 - 8 second or less is all the time you have to help someone find what they want